 Various shippers will transport goods in one truck, and each will pay only for the space consumed by their goods.
-Because it’s such a cost-effective option, small businesses usually switch to LTL as an efficient and scalable shipping method over parcel shipping.
+Small businesses usually switch to LTL as an efficient and scalable shipping method over parcel shipping.
+This is because it’s such a cost-effective option.

 When calculating for less than truckload prices, the dimensions of the parcel, freight route, distance traveled, type of goods, and delivery time will be factored into the costing.

-This truck will then move through a network of hubs and spokes starting from the collection terminal until the end destination.
+This truck will then move through a network of hubs and spokes.
+It starts from the collection terminal until the end destination.
 Basically, hoods are collected at spoke terminals and then to hub terminals where they are sorted and transported.